If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 Immunization Law For Minnesota Homeschoolers

-The state of Minnesota requires all children to receive vaccinations.
+The state of Minnesota requires all children to receive vaccinations or submit a waiver.
 This includes children who homeschool.

 However, you do have the right to choose which vaccinations your child will receive as long as you attach a notarized statement about your “conscientiously held beliefs” against the vaccinations you choose to go without.

-The Minnesota Homeschool Law requires you to attach each child’s immunization report (and notarized statement if you decide to use one) on the Initial Report Form you send to your superintendent and again with the Letter of Intent to Continue in each child’s 7th grade year.
+The Minnesota Homeschool Law requires you to attach each child’s immunization report (and notarized statement if you decide to use one), or waiver, on the Initial Report Form you send to your superintendent and again with the Letter of Intent to Continue in each child’s 7th grade year.

 Helpful Websites For Minnesota Homeschoolers